ome/ome-files-cpp/docs/sphinx/conversion.rst

 contained by a :cpp:class:`VariantPixelBuffer` class which can contain any of the supported pixel types.
 This is therefore both flexible and strongly-typed.
-The C++ code is slightly more complex as a result, but is safer and more flexible, and the buffer can be passed around without the need for any additional metadata to describe its type, size and ordering.
+The C++ code is slightly more complex as a result, but is safer, and the buffer can be passed around without the need for any additional metadata to describe its type, size and ordering.
 This can make passing pixel data between different libraries much more transparent.

 Pixel sample interleaving
 ^^^^^^^^^^^^^^^^^^^^^^^^^